CUBRID/cubrid-manual/en/sql/tuning.rst

     .. note::

         Currently, The NO_LOGGING hint only affects the log created from the heap file when inserting, updating, or deleting records to a table.
-Therefore, there may be a problem that the data of the table and the index are inconsistent after recovery and the problem that the committed record is not recovered, etc. You should use it carefully.
+Therefore, problems such as the inconsistency between the data of the table and the date of the index might occur after recovery; and the situation of committed record cannot be recovered might also occur, etc. You should use it carefully.

 .. _recompile: